 Have you made yourself prepare for the fact that your retirement could last 20 to 30 years after you receive your last paycheque?
 It probably hard to consider that if retirement is a few years away but if its 5 to 10 years away it may be top of mind.
 Either way, the best way to secure a worry-free retirement is to set yourself up with some form of lifetime guaranteed income to cover your basic fixed expenses in retirement.
 This makes or breaks your retirement as worry about outliving your savings is the number one anxiety people have once they retire.
 We can project for you when you are likely to achieve financial independence given your savings and spending, and we adjust to get you to that retirement number only you know will remove anxiety.

 Accumulation of your nest-egg and investing are usually the fun and easy part when it comes to building portfolios and attaching those to a particular financial goal.
 However, taxes, if ignored, can easily derail your plans or at least erode away at the progress you make if not planned properly.
 We maximize opportunities and tax savings tools by looking for ways to optimize your financial plan to minimize income taxes.

 We offer group retirement plans with a capped management fee allowing more of your employees money to stay invested while investing in one of the worlds largest asset managers.
 It also allows administrators to manage the plan digitally and with less paperwork and hassle.
-We have partnered with Nest Wealth at Work to offer Canada’s best Group RRSP Platform.
 This fully digital platform is 100% free for employers, and it means no more paper work, a simplified on boarding process, and access to professional financial advice from Blue Alpha Wealth.